-Half of employers fail to plan a year in advance for changes in their workforce, and only 13% plan for a two-year period.
-Rather than being reactionary, here are some hiring tips that will ensure you have the skill set needed to not only run, but grow your organisation.
+Half of the employers fail to plan a year in advance for changes in their workforce, and only 13% plan for a two-year period.
+Rather than being reactionary, here are some hiring tips that will ensure you have the skill set needed to not only run but grow your organisation.

 Skilled talent shortages are expected to persist across Australia and the wider Asia Pacific region – even in countries where growth is slowing – due to the restructuring of many economies, labour markets and large multi-national organisations.